 When we contacted Dyson technical support via the phone, they gave us the same airflow rate as on their website.
 But what Dyson did not point out is, that the airflow of 414l/s only applies to the air that the Dyson Pure Cool moves, but is not the amount of air the Dyson Pure Cool actually filters.
 That means: only some of the air that comes from of the Dyson Pure Cool has actually been filtered.

 So how much of the air that comes from the Dyson Pure Cool has actually been filtered?
-We are not entirely sure, but Dyson states that the 'Air Multiplier™ technology' creates 16 times more air than is actually moved by the fan .
+Dyson states that the 'Air Multiplier™ technology' creates 16 times more air than is actually moved by the fan .
 However, if only 6% of the 414l/s is cleaned, then that would mean that the Dyson Pure Cool only creates 24.84 l/s / 89.4 m3/h of clean air on the highest speed setting.
-That is possibly the lowest level of clean air delivery on the highest speed setting that we have ever measured on an air purifier in this price range.
+That is certainly the lowest level of clean air delivery on the highest speed setting that we have ever measured on an air purifier in this price range.

-The Dyson Pure Cool is priced as a midrange/premium purifying fan.
+The Dyson Pure Cool is priced as a premium "purifying fan".
 The design is based on their other fans, and it is a nice looking unit that is easy to move around.
 It is questionable if the filter life is actually 12 months, and what the filtration efficiency will be over time once the filter gets loaded.
 We also think Dyson should be clearer about the fact that the filtration efficiency they advertise the unit with does not relate to the airflow rate they give at the same time.
-The actual amount of air cleaned seems to be less than 10% of the airflow advertised.
+According to Dyson's own advertisement for their fans, the actual amount of air cleaned seems to be less than 10% of the airflow advertised.

 With the Dyson Pure Cool being a “purifying fan”, you might not actually want a cooling device all year around.
 But for most people, it will be a bit too pricey if just used as a seasonal product (i.e. a fancy fan) that you use for one or two months in the summer.
 If you are looking for an air purifier, chances are that you want clean air also during winter, when asthma and allergy symptoms are especially common.